HPI-BP2017N2/URLCleaner/README.md

 The URLCleaner is using 2 different strategies to clean urls:

 1. Redirect clean
-...
-The component removes parts of given Url before the corresponding root url.
+<br />The component removes parts of given Url before the corresponding root url.

 2. Affiliate marker clean
-...
-The component removes affiliate marker (for example UTM) from the given url.
+<br />The component removes affiliate marker (for example UTM) from the given url.

 The both strategies are applied after each other.
 The result is the output.